andrewrueda/blockbuster/README.md

-# Predicting a Blockbuster Using Linear Classifiers
+# Predicting a Blockbuster Using Classifiers

 ---
 ## Introduction